 So far so good, but if you’re new to this then please know that you’ll need to look very carefully to find properly good things to read if you want to find out more.
 You need to know that it’s very common to find that old-style road safety approaches have been relabelled, by old-style road safety professionals, using the new language of systemic safety, and particularly using the title ‘vision zero’.

-It should also be said that systemic safety isn’t something new, and as big a problem is the old-style systemic safety thinking out there.
-This drives a vision of a world where pedestrians are safe from traffic because we’ll all spend our lives on elevated walkways or in underground tunnels – kept apart from the traffic as much to facilitate traffic movement as for our safety.
+It should also be said that systemic safety isn’t something new, and old-style systemic safety thinking is still influencing some of our current street design.
+This drives a vision of a world where pedestrians will be safe from traffic because we’ll all spend our lives on elevated walkways or in underground tunnels – kept apart from the traffic as much to facilitate traffic movement as for our safety.

 So how to tell the difference?
 Well you’ll know that you’re dealing with a traditional safety approach, even if it’s given the title ‘vision zero’, if what you’re reading is mostly about: